CEFC Cambridge Economics and Finance Competition

 The deep integration of economics and finance, using data modeling, game theory, and behavioral economics methods, enables participants to master logic-driven decision-making thinking.
 This develops the ability to deal with the complexity of the financial environment and gain foresight and insights.Financial highland

-The winners of the qualifier round will have the opportunity to advance directly to the Cambridge Global Final, an immersive ‘study in Cambridge’.
+The winners of the qualifier round will have the opportunity to advance directly to the Cambridge Global Round, an immersive ‘study in Cambridge’.
 This is not only a high-level academic competition, but also a rare proof of academic ability in economics and finance.Top-Tier External Events

 CUFIS have prepared these events in the past, from speakers and panels, to socials and competitions.
 Last year, we welcomed such figures as the Global Head of Research at Citi, Global Head of Financing Quants at UBS, and the Co-Head of Goldman Sachs EMEA ECM.You will have more oppotunity to learn the cutting - edge trends in the financial industry.Practical